 The role of director is an important and responsible position.
 You must ensure that any new individual has the skills and knowledge to carry out the required duties and responsibilities.
 As the owner of the business, you can stipulate the extent of the new director’s powers in the articles of association.

 You must inform Companies House when a new director is appointed.
-This can be done by completing and filing Form AP01 ‘Appointment of director’.
-After the details of your new director have been registered, you can resign as a director, letting Companies House know by filing the Form TM01 ‘Termination of appointment of director’.
+This can be carried out online using Form AP01 ‘Appointment of director’.
+After the details of your new director have been registered, you can resign as a director and notify Companies House on Form TM01 ‘Termination of appointment of director’.

 Closing your company

 You may decide that closing your company is the best option.
-If the business is solvent (it can pay all of its bills), it has paid all outstanding bills and has not traded in the past 3 months, you can apply to have it struck off the Companies Register.
-To facilitate the legal closure of your business, you must fulfil a number of requirements, such as:
+If the business is solvent (i.e., it can pay all of its bills), has paid all outstanding bills, and has not traded in the past 3 months, you can apply to have it struck off the Companies Register.
+To facilitate the legal closure of your company, you must fulfil a number of requirements, such as:

-- Informing all parties that may be affected by the closure.
+- informing all parties that may be affected by the closure of the business

 Selling your company

-Selling an existing company depends on many factors: Current financial climate; market conditions and trends; the value and viability of your business; and the potential buyer profiles at the time you decide to sell.
+Selling an existing company depends on many factors, for example, the current financial climate, market conditions and trends, the value and viability of your business, and the potential buyer profiles at the time you decide to sell.
 Your business should show signs of minimal risk to any potential buyer.
 It should have:

-The decision to sell requires a great deal of research, planning and patience.
-It is highly unlikely that you will sell your business in a flash, particularly if you want to get the right price for all your hard work.
+The decision to sell requires a great deal of research, planning, and patience.
+It is highly unlikely that you will sell your business in an instant, particularly if you want to get a fair market value.

 Notifying Companies House about the removal of a director